-All parents whose children are due to start nursery in August will be provided with Starting Nursery information from Miss Devlin, Principal Teacher, mid June.
+All parents whose children are due to start nursery in August will be provided with Starting Nursery information from Miss Devlin, Principal Teacher, in May and an induction for parents only will be held mid June.

-If your child starts at another point during the year, you will be given the information roughly one month before your child is due to start, but are still contacted in June initially just to confirm your child has a place with us.
+If your child starts at another point during the year, you will be given the information roughly one month before your child is due to start, but are still contacted in May/June initially just to confirm your child has a place with us.